Prairie Genealogy

 • conducting local research for the Who Do You Think You Are? television show.

-I also am a lead facilitator for modules of the online genealogy principles and the genealogy research certificate course of Boston University as well as a mentor for the GenProof study groups.
-Among my volunteer efforts are current service as a director of the Minnesota Genealogical Society and as wordsmith for the Salt Lake Institute of Genealogy Committee.
+I serve as a lead facilitator for modules of the online genealogy principles and the genealogy research certificate course at Boston University, as well as serving as an instructor for Boston University's genealogy practicum course.
+I have also taught in the Salt Lake Institute of Genealogy (SALT) and the Genealogical Research Institute of Pittsburgh (GRIP).

 Training:

-• Genealogical Research Institute of Pittsburgh—Tackling Tough Research Problems (2018); Advanced Research Methods (2016)
+• Genealogical Research Institute of Pittsburgh—Artificial Intelligence Genealogy Seminars: From Basics to Breakthroughs (2024); Tackling Tough Research Problems (2018); Advanced Research Methods (2016)

 • Institute for Genealogical and Historical Research—Genetics for Genealogists (2017)

-• National Institute for Genealogical Studies—Professional Learning Certificate in Genealogical Studies (PLCGS), American Records, with distinction (2017); German Records, with distinction (2019)
+• International Institute for Genealogical Studies—Professional Learning Certificate in Genealogical Studies (PLCGS), American Records, with distinction (2017); German Records, with distinction (2019)

 • Boston University—Certificate in Genealogical Research (2016)